-What distinguishes great geniuses is a rare combination of talents, IQ, curiosity, imagination, personality, connection to the Cosmic–Akashic Library, and daring to face conventions.
-On the Internet and YouTube, you can find dozens and hundreds of comparison videos between great geniuses in various fields, where the leading indicator that ranks between geniuses is IQ!
+On the Internet and YouTube, you can find many comparison videos between great geniuses in various fields, where the leading indicator that ranks between geniuses is IQ.

-The main reason there are so few great geniuses is that the quality of connecting with the Cosmic Library is an extremely rare trait, which explains why no new Einstein has yet arisen in our generation.
-Connecting to the cosmic Library containing all the universe's knowledge (called the Akashic Library) requires a state of deep meditation that only a few can achieve.
+The primary reason there are so few great geniuses is that the ability to connect with the Cosmic Library is an extremely rare trait.
+It explains why no new Einstein has yet arisen in our generation.
+Connecting to the cosmic library containing all the universe's knowledge (called the Akashic Library) requires a state of deep meditation that only a few can achieve.

 Categories |